Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_12_ChIRP_Sequencing/ChIRP.md

    - Provides quantitative evidence of the circular RNA’s regulatory role in coronary artery disease.

 ### Implications:
 This case study highlights the potential of ChIRP-sequencing in unraveling RNA-mediated regulatory mechanisms.
-By mapping RNA-chromatin interactions and analyzing their role in regulating gene expression and chromatin dynamics, researchers can gain deeper insights into biological processes and disease progression.
+By mapping RNA-chromatin interactions and analyzing their role in regulating gene expression and chromatin dynamics, we are closer to understanding the mechanisms behind diseases and their progression.

 *"Exploration and bioinformatic prediction for profile of mRNA bound to circular RNA BTBD7_hsa_circ_0000563 in coronary artery disease"* ([DOI link]([https://doi.org/10.3390/cells12242805](https://doi.org/10.1186/s12872-024-03711-7))).